For Businesses

 Santoro Education Lifeskills Foundation

-Surveys from businesses* regarding the top skills they look for in their new hires and expect to see from their current employees include some or all of the 12 important personal life skills listed here:
+Surveys from businesses* regarding the top skills they look for in their new hires and expect to see from their current employees include some or all of the 12 essential personal life skills listed here:

 Self-confidence/self-awareness